tywalch/electrodb/README.md

 *Code: 1014*

 *Why this occurred:*
 Within one index you tried to use the same facet in both the PK and SK.
 A facet may only be used once within an index.
 With electrodb it is not uncommon to use the same value as both the PK and SK when when a Sort Key exists on a table -- this usually is done because some value is required in that column but for that entity it is not neccessary.
-If this is your situation remember that ElectroDB does put a value in the SortKey even if does not include a facet, checkout (this seciton)[#collection-without-an-sk] for more information.
+If this is your situation remember that ElectroDB does put a value in the SortKey even if does not include a facet, checkout [this seciton](#collection-without-an-sk) for more information.

 *What to do about it:*
 Determine how you can change your access pattern to not duplicate the facet.
 Remember that an empty array for an SK is valid.